 This soup is so easy and versatile it’s nearly impossible to mess up.
 It accompanies leftover meats of all kinds like they were soulmates and can be thinned or thickened to your preference.
-You can also take the spice factor anywhere from mild to mouth-burning.
+Likewise, you can also take the spice factor anywhere from mild to mouth-burning.

 This earthy soup starts with a nose tingling pepper broil.
 At very high heat, the poblano skin will blister and blacken, imparting a smoky bite.
 Underneath, the flesh of the pepper softens dramatically, releasing singeing, spicy juices and a peppery incense that will waft wonderfully over your kitchen.

-The softened poblanos are a cinch to blend and with the addition of a few other ingredients, they craft a sippable soup perfect for cooler days or stuffy noses.
+At last, the softened poblanos are a cinch to blend.
+And with the addition of a few other ingredients, they craft a sippable soup perfect for cooler days or stuffy noses.

 Plus, poblano soup pops in these little terracotta cazuelas!
 Now if that doesn’t scratch your southwestern itch, I don’t know what will.

 - kosher salt to taste